 - Place all croissants onto non-greased baking paper by leaving breathing space in between (1-2 inches should do).

-- Leave dough to rest ( and rise again) for about 15-20 minutes.
+- Optional: Leave dough to rest ( and rise again) for about 15-20 minutes.
 Then, using a kitchen brush coat croissants with olive oil.

 - Bake in preheated oven on 200C / 400F until croissants start to get brownish on top & a toothpick comes out clean.

 - Let cool down and enjoy with a favorite spread.